defold/doc/docs/en/manuals/debugging-game-logic.md

 ## Lua debug library

 Lua comes with a debug library that is useful in some situations, particularly if you need to inspect the innards of your Lua environment.
-You can find more information about it here: http://www.lua.org/pil/contents.html#23.
+You can find more information about it in [the chapter about the Debug Library in the Lua manual](http://www.lua.org/pil/contents.html#23).

 ## Debugging checklist